TheCodingGrew/Week-9--Lab-Manual/README.md

 # Week-9 Lab-Manual (Authorization and External Sign-on)
 This repository contains instructions that you may need to navigate creating Authorization for Web Applications

+## Application Set up

+1. Create an MVC app.
+Choose Individual Accounts from the Authentication type dropdown before creating the application.
+2. Run Update-Database in pm console.
+3. Open SQL Server Object Explorer and verify your database is present (only for windows).
+4. Then Add > scaffold item > Identity > Choose all pages
+5. Register a few users and try logging in with them.

 ## Part 1 - Role Based Authentication